-Samsung was one of the earliest adopters of Qi Wireless Charging and arch-rival Apple joined late to the party in 2017 with the iPhone X. While all this is still fairly new on consumer tech, wireless charging or wireless induction has existed for more than a century, thanks to Nikola Tesla who discovered that energy can be transferred wirelessly with the help of magnetism.
+Samsung was one of the earliest adopters of Qi Wireless Charging and arch-rival Apple joined late to the party in 2017 with the iPhone X. While all this is still fairly new in consumer tech, wireless charging or wireless induction has existed for more than a century, thanks to Nikola Tesla who discovered that energy could be transferred wirelessly with the help of magnetism.
 While there are much bigger applications of wireless charging or magnetic induction in general, we are going to stick to the technology in smartphones keeping in mind the scope of this article.

 Table of Contents

 Before we get into how your phone magically charges when you place it on a wireless charging mat or pad, let’s take a short trip down the memory lane to Class 10 Physics and try to understand the basics of magnetism and electricity.
 Let’s first begin with Alternating Current, or what is more commonly referred to as AC.
 As the name suggests, in AC, the current does not flow in one direction, but it rather flows in two opposite directions alternatively.
 According to famous scientist Oersted’s experiments, electric current induces a magnetic field.
 The magnetic field depends on the direction in which the current is flowing, which means there will be different magnetic fields depending on the direction of the current.

 As we discussed earlier, in Alternating Current, the direction of current changes frequently.
 This means that the magnetic field produced by AC also changes as the direction of current changes rapidly.
 This change in the magnetic field produces electricity as discovered by Michael Faraday, and that is exactly the science behind wireless charging.
 If you think this was beyond your understanding, let’s look at it in a practical way, just the way it happens in real life.

 Practical Working of a Wireless Charger